zhenga8533/bbvw-wiki/docs/pokemon/tauros-paldea-combat-breed.md

 ### Sprites

-Tauros-Paldea-Combat-Breed has no sprites available in Blaze Black/Volt White.
+Tauros Paldea Combat Breed has no sprites available in Blaze Black/Volt White.

 ### Cries